Sleep Therapy by Dr Kat

 Hello, I’m Dr Kat.
 I help women who are struggling to sleep do that one thing they really want to do: sleep well again.

-Not sleeping well, takes the joy out of your day.
+Because not sleeping well simply takes the joy out of your day.

 Sure, you still do all the things you have to do, but there’s something missing.
 Maybe you feel you’re letting others and yourself down.
 That’s a painful feeling.
 One that can make you feel lonely too.